ARM-software/arm-trusted-firmware/docs/firmware-design.md

-The BL entrypoint code first invokes the `plat_reset_handler()` to allow the platform to perform any system initialization required and any system errata wrokarounds that needs to be applied.
+The BL entrypoint code first invokes the `plat_reset_handler()` to allow the platform to perform any system initialization required and any system errata workarounds that needs to be applied.
 The `get_cpu_ops_ptr()` reads the current CPU midr, finds the matching `cpu_ops` entry in the `cpu_ops` array and returns it.
-Note that only the part number and implementator fields in midr are used to find the matching `cpu_ops` entry.
+Note that only the part number and implementer fields in midr are used to find the matching `cpu_ops` entry.
 The `reset_func()` in the returned `cpu_ops` is then invoked which executes the required reset handling for that CPU and also any errata workarounds enabled by the platform.